 I had a good childhood.
-I was born in Idaho to two young parents, Claire and Leonard Containe.
+I was born in Idaho to a young couple, Claire and Leonard Containe.
 We lived in the state until I was 3.
-My father obtained a job as a bread truck driver in the town of John Day, Oregon, where my 9 siblings were born.
-My mother and father raised and educated us together, giving us a very stable, loving, and supportive home environment.
-Both my parents are Christians and believed it was very important that we be raised and taught in their beliefs, something I am infinitely grateful for as my relationship with Christ has been the foundation for my life.
+My father became a bread truck driver in the town of John Day, Oregon, where my 9 siblings were born.
+My mother and father raised and educated us together, giving us a very stable, and supportive home environment.
+Both my parents are Christians and believed it was very important that we be taught and raised in their beliefs, something I am infinitely grateful for, as my relationship with Christ has been a sure foundation for me.

 At the age of 14 I decided I wanted to be a police officer, after watching way too many crime movies, and at the age of 18 I enrolled in the Academy.
 After graduation, I wanted to have a broader, more comprehensive understanding of America, so sought to be stationed in a larger city.
 I took a position in Gulfport, Mississippi, a city of 71,000.
 Now, it wasn’t a huge town by any means but It was a big adjustment from John Day, and demanded much of me as an officer, a man, and a Christian.
 I was still stationed in the city when it was struck by Hurricane Katrina in 2005.
 It was during this crisis that I encountered my first superhero.